Welcome

 This article has covered the following key knowledge points:

-• Disclosures must be made as soon as is practicable after suspicion arises.
+• Disclosures must be made as soon as is practicable after suspicion arises; in the regulated sector, failure to disclose may be committed on “reasonable grounds” as well as actual suspicion.

-• The MLRO evaluates internal reports and submits SARs to the NCA if required.
+• The MLRO evaluates internal reports and submits SARs to the NCA; request DAML if the firm intends to carry out an act that would otherwise be prohibited.

-• Reporting obligations override client confidentiality; do not seek client consent or inform the client of a report.
+• Reporting obligations override client confidentiality; do not seek client consent; avoid tipping off by using neutral, accurate communications.

 Key Terms and Concepts